jacob-carlborg/activerecord-update/README.md

 Book.update_records!(books) # will raise an ActiveRecord::RecordInvalid error
 ```

+## Supported Versions

+* Ruby 1.9.3 or later
+* ActiveRecord 2.3.x and 4.1.x

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,